eduardz1/Bachelor-Thesis/chapters/raspberries-responsabilities-and-physical-setup.typ

 import adafruit_dht

 # Initialize the dht device
-# Pass the GPIO pin it's connected to as arugument
+# Pass the GPIO pin it's connected to as an argument
 dhtDevice = adafruit_dht.DHT22(board.D4)

 try: